Keep Us Living Campaign

 We have been waiting too long!
 When will funding be available?

-We need Pharmac to push for more budget from the government so these can be funded.
+We need Pharmac to push for more budget from the government so these can be funded and we need the government to step up and fund Pharmac to a level that they can fund these desperately needed medicines.

 That’s what’s where our focus is going right now – the government.
 That’s where you can help too – we need you to help get the message to the government that they must give Pharmac sufficient funding for medicines like daratumumab, which are on the options for investment list.
 The covid response has shown that the government knows investing in health is the right thing to do, and they can choose to do the same again.